 As mentioned in harvesting tips, cut 2-3 inches of stem attached with squash to avoid any damage.

-If butternuts have accidental cuts or bruises, you can not store for longer storage.
+If butternuts have accidental cuts or bruises, you can not store them for longer storage.
 You have to use them early to prevent any infectious attack.

 How to Store Butternut Squash

-Storing butternut squash is important as they are produced in bulk and due to bigger size can not be used all at once.
+Storing butternut squash is important as they are produced in bulk and due to their bigger size can not be used all at once.

 Therefore, you have to store them rightly for later use.

 Here is a simple way of storing cut or uncut squash.
 Just follow carefully to store butternut squash.